Are you looking to build and install DIY solar heating systems yourself?

 Before going solar, you'll need to conduct a thorough assessment of your home and roof insulation.
 The idea is to improve heating efficiency, cut all possible losses and achieve massive cost savings.

 Why is this part so important?

-Do-It-Yourself Solar Panel Construction
+Do-It-Yourself Pop Can Solar Powered Space Heater Construction

 Let's dive right in.

-It is important to do this before gluing the cans together.
-You can find more details about exact steps on youtube: DIY solar panels video guide.
+It is essential to do this before gluing the cans together.
+You can find more details about the exact steps on YouTube: DIY solar panels video guide.